spkenv/spk/crates/spfs/docs/_index.md

 #### Isolation

 The contents of `/spfs` are managed _per-process-tree_.
-This means that one program running through spfs might see and entirely different set of files to another.
+This means that one program running through spfs might see an entirely different set of files to another.

 ### Getting Started